sameer-j/LearnJS/promise/README.md

   f().then(alert); // 1
   ```
 - **`await` works only inside a async function and with a thenable object like promise**
-- Theawait makes JavaScript wait until that promise settles and returns its result.
+- The await makes JavaScript wait until that promise settles and returns its result.
 - await works as a alternative for `then`
 - Update: await now works at top-level (without async function) in modules
   ```js